oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

 ## Oracle 23ai FREE Database and GSM Images

 In case you are going to use Oracle 23ai FREE Database and GSM Images for deploying the Oracle Globally Distributed Database, then you need to:

-- Use file [podman-compose-env-variables-free](./podman-compose-env-variables-free) to export the environment variables before running the above setup.
+- Use file [podman-compose-prequisites-free.sh](./podman-compose-prequisites-free.sh) as the prerequisites script file before running the above setup.

-**NOTE:** You will need to change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the images you want to use for the deployment.
+**NOTE:** You will need to change the values for `SIDB_IMAGE` and `GSM_IMAGE` to use the Oracle 23ai FREE Images you want to use for the deployment.

 - Take the file [podman-compose-free.yml](./podman-compose-free.yml) and rename as `podman-compose.yml` to deploy the setup using `podman-compose` command.